Biography

 - Regime transitions

 To date, Barbara has concentrated on the analysis of two very different organizations.
 In her study of the East German Ministry for State Security (Stasi) she constructed and analysed a dataset based on files of almost 300 informants to draw lessons about authoritarian survival.
 Barbara is also a member of a research project studying the recent history of expenditure control in the UK Treasury.
-As a Leverhulme Early Career Fellow, Barbara works on motivations of bureaucrats during transitions to democracy.
+As a Leverhulme Early Career Fellow, Barbara worked on motivations of bureaucrats during transitions to democracy, as well as during democratic backsliding.

 Teaching